TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 For questions or concerns regarding the Privacy Policy or the use of personal information you submit to us, please contact us at support@kongregate.com or at:

 Kongregate Inc.
-450 Sansome Street, 12th Floor
+Floor 3, Suite 321
+149 New Montgomery St
-San Francisco, CA 94111
+San Francisco, CA 94105

 _Last updated: November 1, 2018_